gbuck04/SIA_dataviz/README.md

 # SIA_dataviz
-Data Visualization exercise for Stable Isotopes in Archaeology course - Spring 2025
+This is a simple data visualization exercise for the graduate class: Stable Isotopes in Archaeology course - Spring 2025 at the Universidade do Algarve.